Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Related Work

 \section{Related Work}

-The colorimetric leaf sensor we propose for the co-designed sensor-detector system is a metasurface refractive index sensor.
-Recently, there has been much interest in the application of nanophotonics for biosensing.
-These nanostructured metasurfaces exploit various optical phenomena such as metallic surface plasmon resonances (SPR) and dielectric Mie resonances as their sensing mechanism, since the spectral positions of the reflectance spectrum peaks, or resonances, are dependent upon the refractive index of the medium surrounding the metasurface \cite{guo2012surface}, \cite{wu2022high}.
-The colorimetric leaf sensor, as reported in \cite{mallavarapu2023meta}, is novel in its use of solution-processible, dielectric nanocrystal inks which enable low-cost, high-throughput scaleable fabrication.
+Conventional direct measurements of leaf transpiration and moisture have been previously reported to involve bulky, powered electronics such as porometers and capacitive, resistive sensor clips ~\cite{garg2020relook}, ~\cite{thalheimer2023leaf}.
+The colorimetric leaf sensor we propose to use for the co-designed sensor-detector system is a metasurface refractive index sensor.
+Nanophotonics have seen increased interest for applications in biosensing, with metasurfaces being of particular interest.
+These nanostructured metasurfaces exploit various optical phenomena such as metallic surface plasmon resonances, and dielectric Mie or quasi guided mode (QGM) resonances as their sensing mechanism, since the spectral positions of the resonances or reflectance spectrum peaks, are dependent upon the refractive index of the medium surrounding the metasurface~\cite{kramadhati2025large},\cite{ guo2012surface},\cite{wu2022high}.
+The metasurface sensor reported in~\cite{mallavarapu2023meta} is composed of bio-compatible, solution-processible dielectric nanocrystal inks that enable scalable low-cost and high-throughput fabrication.
+Based on this methodology, we fabricate colorimetric leaf sensors for our purposes of agricultural monitoring.
 The nanostructured metasurface can be integrated with an adaptive polymer that is responsive to environmental conditions such as moisture and temperature, making the sensor particularly suitable for passive, continuous monitoring of crop health.
-Conventional monitoring of leaf transpiration and moisture involves bulky, powered electronics such as porometers, as discussed in \cite{garg2020relook}.
-As \cite{mallavarapu2023meta} shows, these passive metasurface-based sensors are transparent and ultra-compact and lightweight, making them suitable as leaf sensors, as they would not interfere with crop growth.
-For these novel colorimetric leaf sensors deployed en-masse in an agricultural setting, a suitable detector, such as a robotic imaging system must then be developed to successfully detect and extract the spectral resonance from them.
+As~\cite{mallavarapu2023meta} shows, passive metasurface-based sensors are translucent and ultra-compact and lightweight, making them suitable as leaf sensors, as they would not interfere with crop growth.
+The outdoor measurement of a metasurface resonance has not been previously reported.

-While our work involves detecting transparent leaf sensors in an agricultural environment, existing precision agriculture platforms are typically designed to detect crop features that are native to this environment, such as leaf color, crop type, fruit location, etc. For instance, weed management robots, including AgBot II, detects and classifies weeds to either be chemically or mechanically removed \cite{bawden2014lightweight}; robust citrus fruit picking in \cite{mehta2014vision, mehta2016robust} and berry picking in \cite{xiong2019development, uppalapati2020berry} are made possible by detecting and estimating the location of fruits; autonomous fertilizing in \cite{bhimanpallewar2020agrirobot} is performed for soil deemed necessary based on soil color.
-Similarly, commercial platforms perform tasks based on visual information gathered about the crop environment.
-These platforms include the octocopter AGRAS MG-1P \cite{dji}, Verdant Robotics \cite{verdantrobotics} platforms, and the See \& Spray Ultimate from John Deere \cite{deere} and \cite{blueriver} Blue River Technologies, used for precise herbicide and pesticide spraying.